Vihrogon/whatsupdog/README.md

 # whatsupdog-api

-##Nothin much, what's up with you?
+## Nothin much, what's up with you?

-Nodejs/express API connected to MongoDB
+Nodejs API connected to MongoDB